Apple CEO to MIT grads: Tech without values is worthless

 AP Photo/Matt Dunham

 CAMBRIDGE, Mass.
-(AP) — Apple CEO Tim Cook has urged graduates of the Massachusetts Institute of Technology not to forget humanity and compassion in scientific pursuits.
+(AP) — Science is worthless if it isn’t motivated by basic human values and the desire to help people, Apple CEO Tim Cook told graduates of the Massachusetts Institute of Technology on Friday, urging them to use their powers for good.

-In his commencement address Friday, Cook told MIT graduates and their families that technology without basic human values is worthless.

-Cook has been chief executive at Apple since 2011, overseeing the rollout of the iPhone 7 and the Apple Watch.
-He previously served as chief operating officer and headed the Macintosh division.
+In a commencement address, Cook – who as Apple’s chief executive since 2011 has overseen the rollout of the iPhone 7 and the Apple Watch – said his own company is constantly looking for ways to combine tech with a sense of humanity and compassion.

+“Whatever you do in your life, and whatever we do at Apple, we must infuse it with the humanity that we are born with,” said Cook, who previously served as chief operating officer and headed the Macintosh division.

-Cook said Apple wants to make products that help people, such as iPhone technology that helps the blind run marathons or an iPad that helps an autistic child connect with the world around them.
+Cook said Apple wants to make products that help people.
+As examples, he cited iPhone technology that can help a blind athlete run a marathon, and an iPad that connects an autistic child connect to the world around them.

-He said: “Whatever we do at Apple, we must infuse it with the humanity that we are born with.”
+“When you keep people at the center of what you do, it can impact,” he said.

+Cook said he isn’t worried about artificial intelligence giving computers the ability to think like humans.